-To help people safely stop using cocaine, our rehab centers offer detoxification services, also known as detox.
-A majority of people who use cocaine fail to get clean when going at it alone, as the side effects of cocaine withdrawal and the temptation to seek out more drugs can be overpowering.
+Many people who use cocaine are unable to stop when trying to do it alone.
+The side effects and cravings caused by withdrawal are more uncomfortable than many people realize.
 With physician-assisted detox and close supervision, patients can safely flush the drugs from their system and prepare their body and mind for the recovery process.

 Table of Contents